matrix-org/areweoidcyet/index.md

 Outstanding key decision points:

-- Application services - how will theses work
+- Application services - how will these work

 <a id="homeservers"></a>